Tyrone C. Fahner: Memberships and board service

 In 1988, Ronald Reagan appointed Fahner to the Board of Foreign Scholarships, for a term ending in 1991.

 Fahner joined the board of trustees of the Shedd Aquarium in 2004, and became the chairman of the board in 2012.

-Fahner is president of the civic committee of the Commercial Club of Chicago.
+Fahner was president of the civic committee of the Commercial Club of Chicago.

-Personal life
+Personal life and death

-Fahner is married to Anne Fahner.
-The family lived in Evanston for many years until moving to Northfield in 2014.
+Fahner was married to Anne Fahner.
+The family lived in Evanston for many years before moving to Northfield in 2014.